Divisors on graphs, binomial and monomial ideals, and cellular resolutions: Introduction

 Our techniques allow us to revisit some of the foundational results on {\em chip-firing} games and related fields.
 For example, we remark that our potential theoretic interpretation of Gr\"obner weights relating $\II_G$ to $\MM_G^q$ gives a new proof of the result in \cite{FarbodMatt12} interpreting $q$-reduced divisors as divisors of {\em minimum total potential} (see Remark~\ref{rmk:reducedpotential}).
 A related problem is to describe the whole Gr\"obner cone of the initial ideal $\MM_G^q$.
 This was a question of Bernd Sturmfels which we completely answer in \S\ref{sec:grocone}.
 We show that the rays of the Gr\"obner cone associated to $\MM_G^q$ correspond, in a precise sense, to Green's functions.

 The equality of the Betti tables of all of our ideals allows one to prove many numerical facts about one ideal by looking instead at another ideal in this family.
 We consider a few of such examples in \S\ref{sec:conseq}.
 One example is the computation of multiplicities.
-Many applications are expected, and will appear in future work.
+Another example of this observation is that we can reprove some results expressing the $h$-vectors of $\II_G$ and $\MM_G^q$ in terms of the Tutte polynomial.
+These results were originally proved by Merino in \cite{Merino} and by Postnikov and Shapiro in \cite{PostnikovShapiro04} using direct combinatorial methods.
+In our approach, we show that there is a fifth ideal $\Mat_G$, directly related to the cographic matroid of $G$, with the same Betti table.
+This observation gives a direct and conceptual proof of the connection with the Tutte polynomial.
+Furthermore, the Hilbert function of $\MM_G^q$ is applied in system reliability theory \cite{Fatemehreliability}, percolation on trees \cite{mohammadi2015algebraic} and signature analysis of networks \cite{mohammadi2015types}.